• Skip to main content

 • Add the garlic to the pan and mix with the onions, peppers, and mushrooms.
 Saute 1 minute, stirring constantly.
 Remove the vegetables from the pan using a slotted spoon.

 • Add the final tablespoon of olive oil, then add the steak and arrange in a single, even layer.
-Season the steak with steak seasoning, italian seasoning, and salt and pepper to taste (start with ½ tsp teach).
+Season the steak with steak seasoning, italian seasoning, and salt and pepper to taste (start with ½ teaspoon teach).
 Cook the steak undisturbed for 2 minutes, then toss and cook 2 minutes more for medium-rare; add 2 minutes to the cook time for medium, and 3 minutes more for medium well.

 • Remove the pan from heat.
 Return the vegetables to the pan and toss with the steak.